Japanese destroyers of World War II: Shimakaze

 Within a significantly larger hull that displaced 2,600 tons, a new turbine design gave 50% more power than earlier designs and enabled trials speeds of over 40 knots (74 km/h, 46 mph).
 The standard six five-inch guns were retained but in Type D turrets with greater elevation.
 The larger hulls allowed 15 torpedo tubes in three quintuple mounts.
 During 1943/44, the AA gunnery was improved and radar was fitted.

 The class, of which Shimakaze was the prototype, was not ordered.
 She was sunk in the Philippines in November 1944.

 Yūgumo

 The twenty Yūgumo-class (夕雲, "Evening Clouds") ships were commissioned between September 1941 and May 1944.
 They were continuation of the earlier Kagerō class, with some changes.

 The hull was marginally longer and broader and the main guns were mounted in Type D turrets.
-The anti-aircraft weaponry was improved during 1943–44, completed ships had one 5 inch turret removed to allow room for additional 25 millimetre weapons, but incomplete ones had extra space built in and retained all six 5 inch guns.
-Ships of this class commissioned in March 1942 and later were the first Japanese destroyers to be completed with radar (Types 13 and 22).
+The anti-aircraft weaponry was improved during 1943–44, completed ships had one 5-inch turret removed to allow room for additional 25-millimetre weapons, but incomplete ones had extra space built in and retained all six 5-inch guns.
+Ships of this class were commissioned in March 1942 and later were the first Japanese destroyers to be completed with radar (Types 13 and 22).

 All of the class were lost during the war.